JulianAnalytics/Football/README.md

 <h3>My collection of football-related data models and visualisations:<h6>

-⚽ A quiz game that challenges your knowledge of Premier League players.
-You can play it as a web application here: [Premier League Squad Game](https://premier-league-squad-game.streamlit.app/)
+⚽ A game that challenges your knowledge of European football.
+You can play it as a web application here: [Players in Common Challenge](https://players-in-common.streamlit.app/)

 ⚽ Several machine learning projects predicting match outcomes, FIFA rankings, and goals using models such as linear regression, random forest, and XGBoost